gkk12/learnings/collections.md

  My_dict.Remove(1123);

  Searching through a value or a key:
  - ContainsKey: This method is used to check whether the Dictionary<TKey,TValue> contains the specified key.
- - ContainsValue: This method is used to check whether the Dictionary<TKey,TValue> contains a specific value.

           if (My_dict.ContainsKey(10)==true)
           {